 (4) Some people who drink water containing TTHM's in excess of the MCL over many years may experience problems with their liver, kidneys or central nervous system and may have an increased risk of contracting cancer.
-Detected level is based on the highest four-quarter average.
+Detected level is Stage 2 DBPR highest locational running annual average.